 Today, Thea is an adorably bossy, independent, fierce-spirited healthy baby.
 “Having a NICU baby doesn’t stop once you leave the NICU,” remarked Tess.
 “Home care nurses come and check on her, we have frequent visits with Occupational Therapists, Physiotherapists and other specialists to make sure Thea continues to thrive now that she’s home.”

 With preterm newborns at greater risk for physical and developmental challenges, the family is assigned a robust care team to track Thea’s development until they are five years old.
 As Tess said, “Until you’re in the NICU, you don’t realize what it means to have a preterm baby.
 I am so incredibly grateful that I was lucky enough to have my preterm baby here, in Calgary.”

 Tess, Garrett, Thea, and her big brother, Brett, are excited to participate in this year’s virtual 2021 Sport Chek Mother’s Day Run, Walk & Ride, which supports Calgary Health Foundation’s Newborns Need Campaign.

-Join us at the 2021 Sport Chek Mother’s Day Run and register today!
+Join us at the 2022 Sport Chek Mother’s Day Run, Walk and Wheel and register today!
 Click here to learn more about Calgary Health Foundation’s Newborns Need campaign.
 For the Harvey family, the NICUs are worth celebrating and supporting, thanks to the life-saving and life-altering care they provided Thea and so many other newborns.